kageurufu/letsencrypt-aws/README.md

 automatically provisions and updates certificates on your AWS infrastructure using the AWS APIs and Let's Encrypt.

+`letsencrypt-aws` is currently capable of managing certificates for Elastic Load Balancer, Elastic Beanstalk, and CloudFront

 ## How it works

-`letsencrypt-aws` takes a list of ELBs, and which hosts you want them to be able to serve.
+`letsencrypt-aws` takes a list of domains, which hosts you want them to be able to serve, and the provider serving them.
 It runs in a loop and every day does the following:

-It gets the certificate for that ELB.
+It gets the certificate for that provider.
 If the certificate is going to expire soon (in less than 45 days), it generates a new private key and CSR and sends a request to Let's Encrypt.
 It takes the DNS challenge and creates a record in Route53 for that challenge.
 This completes the Let's Encrypt challenge and we receive a certificate.
-It uploads the new certificate and private key to IAM and updates your ELB to use the certificate.
+It uploads the new certificate and private key to IAM and updates your provider to use the certificate.

-In theory all you need to do is make sure this is running somewhere, and your ELBs' certificates will be kept minty fresh.
+In theory all you need to do is make sure this is running somewhere, and your Provider's certificates will be kept minty fresh.

 ## How to run it